Heartburn For Days In A Row: Causes & Treatment.

 2- Development of GERD complications:

 This section is for people who were already diagnosed with GERD.
-Persistent heartburn for days in a row can be a sign of GERD complications.
+Persistent heartburn for days can be a sign of GERD complications.

 Common GERD complications that cause persistent heartburn: